amakaj/kals/README.md

 - Anthony Makaj

 ## Disclaimer:
-We (Kathy and Anthony) take <strong>NO responsibility and/or liability</strong> for how you choose to use any of the source code available here.
-By using any of the files available in this repository, you understand that you are <strong>AGREEING TO USE AT YOUR OWN RISK</strong>.
+We (Kathy and Anthony) take **NO responsibility and/or liability** for how you choose to use any of the source code available here.
+By using any of the files available in this repository, you understand that you are **AGREEING TO USE AT YOUR OWN RISK**.